-Eddie came from a naval family.
+Eddie came from a naval family, and is pictured below with HMS Medway.
 His mum and dad were Herbert and Mary and his elder brother was Ken; his mother was a nurse before her marriage.
 Eddie was educated at Chatham Technical School as were his dad and brother, and like many of his fellow pupils, he became a Dockyard Apprentice in 1953.
 Military service beckoned in 1958 but when that was complete he trained as a school teacher and then returned to his old school teaching mainly mathematics and history for 32 years.
 He is 83 now and lives in retirement in Rainham.

-Eddie was married to his late wife, Norma for 60 years and they have a son and daughter, Catherine and Michael; he is also a granddad to Rebecca, Dominic, Victoria and Emily.
-Norma also had a naval connection working for the Admiralty in London, the offices of the electrical department in Chatham Dockyard and for a time she was on the staff of the Commander in Chief, Portsmouth.
+Eddie was married to his late wife, Norma for 60 vears and they have a son and daughter, Catherine and Michael; he is also a granddad to Rebecca, Dominic.
+Victoria and Emily.
+Norma also had a naval connection working for the Admiralty in London, the offices of the electrical department in Chatham Dockvard and for a time she was on the staff of the Commander in Chief, Portsmouth.

 My father, Herbert George Lane joined the Royal Navy straight from Chatham Technical School in 1917.
 He took the entrance examination successfully which saw him become an artificer apprentice at HMS Fisgard in Portsmouth.
 It was the same examination that apprentices took for entry into Chatham Dockyard and Herbert told me, his younger son, that the English paper had a set book which the pupils studied Call of the Wild by Jack London.
-On completion of his training he became an Engine Room Artificer with the rank of Chief Petty Officer and his trade, coppersmith.
-He was to stay in the navy until 1945 and his home port would be Chatham.
+On completion of his training he became an Engine Room Artificer with the rank of Chief Petty